-National Energy Office (1973-1973).
-Established in the Executive Office of the President by E.O., 11712 of April 18, 1973, to advise the President with respect to all Federal energy programs, activities, and related matters.
-Headed by a presidentially-appointed Director, the National Energy Office was abolished by E.O.
+National Energy Office (1973).
+Established in the Executive Office of the President by E.O., 11712 of April 18, 1973, to advise the President with respect to all federal energy programs, activities, and related matters.
+Headed by a presidentially-appointed director, the National Energy Office was abolished by E.O.
 11726 of June 29, 1973, which transferred its functions to the Energy Policy Office.

 National Security Council (1949-).
 Established by the National Security Act of 1947 (61 Stat.
-496), the Council was transferred to the Executive Office of the President by Reorganization Plan 4 of 1949.
+496), the council was transferred to the Executive Office of the President by Reorganization Plan 4 of 1949.
 Its statutory function is to advise the President with respect to the integration of domestic, foreign, and military policies relating to national security.
-Chaired by the President, the Council includes among its statutory members the Vice President, the Secretary of State, and the Secretary of Defense.
-Each President may also designate other officials to attend and participate in Council meetings on a regular basis.
-The Director of Central Intelligence and the Chairman of the Joint Chiefs of Staff serve as statutory advisers to the Council.
-Although the Council has been statutorily authorized to have a presidentially-appointed Executive Secretary since its creation, leadership of its staff has been exercised for many years by each President's national security assistant, who is actually a member of the White House Office staff.
-The work of the Council is also conducted through various working groups and special policy instruments.
+Chaired by the President, the council includes among its statutory members the Vice President, the Secretary of State, and the Secretary of Defense.
+Each President may also designate other officials to attend and participate in council meetings on a regular basis.
+The Director of National Intelligence and the chairman of the Joint Chiefs of Staff serve as statutory advisers to the council.
+Although the council has been statutorily authorized to have a presidentiallyappointed executive secretary since its creation, leadership of its staff has been exercised for many years by each President's national security assistant, who is actually a member of the White House Office staff.
+The work of the council is also conducted through various working groups and special policy instruments.

 National Security Resources Board (1949-1953).
 Established by the National Security Act of 1947 (61 Stat.
-499), the Board was transferred to the Executive Office of the President by Reorganization Plan 4 of 1949.
-Functions of the Board were transferred to its Chairman and the Board was made advisory to him by Reorganization Plan 25 of 1950.
-The Board primarily was to advise the President concerning the coordination of military, industrial, and civilian mobilization.
-Its Chairman was appointed from civilian life by the President with Senate approval; its members included the heads or representatives from the various departments and agencies so designated by the President.
-Those functions of the Board delegated by executive order were transferred to the Office of Defense Mobilization by E.O.
+499), the board was transferred to the Executive Office of the President by Reorganization Plan 4 of 1949.
+Functions of the board were transferred to its chairman, and the board was made advisory to him by Reorganization Plan 25 of 1950.
+The board primarily was to advise the President concerning the coordination of military, industrial, and civilian mobilization.
+Its chairman was appointed from civilian life by the President with Senate approval; its members included the heads or representatives from the various departments and agencies so designated by the President.
+Those functions of the board delegated by executive order were transferred to the Office of Defense Mobilization by E.O.
 10438 of March 13, 1953.
-The Board was subsequently abolished by Reorganization Plan 3 of 1953, which transferred its remaining function to the Office of Defense Mobilization.
+The board was subsequently abolished by Reorganization Plan 3 of 1953, which transferred its remaining function to the Office of Defense Mobilization.

-National Space Council (1988-).
+National Space Council (1988-1993).
 Established in the Executive Office of the President by the National Aeronautics and Space Administration Authorization Act, Fiscal Year 1989 (102 Stat.
 4102) and organized by E.O.
 12675 of April 20, 1989, to advise and assist the President on national space policy and strategy.
-Chaired by the Vice President, the Council includes among its members the Secretary of State, the

-Secretary of the Treasury, the Secretary of Defense, the Secretary of Commerce, the Secretary of Transportation, the Director of the Office of Management and Budget, the Chief of Staff to the President, the Assistant to the President for National Security Affairs, the Assistant to the President for Science and Technology, the Director of Central Intelligence, and the Administrator of the National Aeronautics and Space Administration.
+Chaired by the Vice President, the council included among its members the Secretary of State, the Secretary of the Treasury, the Secretary of Defense, the Secretary of Commerce, the Secretary of Transportation, the director of the Office of Management and Budget, the chief of staff to the President, the assistant to the President for national security affairs, the assistant to the President for science and technology, the Director of Central Intelligence, and the administrator of the National Aeronautics and Space Administration.
+The council was dissolved in 1993, its funding was discontinued, and its functions were assumed by the Office of Science and Technology Policy.